Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 \subsubsection{Tracking Deception}

-These attacks are generally most effective after the radar has locked onto the \gls{TOI}, often as an \gls{SPJ} strategy.
-The findings in~\cite{1435790} offer insights into the vulnerabilities of \gls{DRFM}-based jamming, particularly \gls{RGPO} attacks, suggesting that anti-deception techniques can leverage the spectral artifacts introduced by phase quantization to detect and suppress jamming signals.
-These artifacts are central to the jamming classification approaches in~\cite{4472184, 7827908}, which we further discuss in~\Cref{sec:detection}.
+These attacks are generally most effective after the radar has locked onto the \gls{TOI}, \cred{a scenario depicted in Fig.~\ref{fig:tracking_deception}}, and are often employed as an \gls{SPJ} strategy. \cred{In the following, we introduce tracking gate stealing and angle tracking deception approaches.}

-\paragraph{Tracking Gate Stealing} This category includes range and/or velocity gate-stealing strategies, such as \gls{RGPO} and \gls{VGPO}, along with their pull-in counterparts and combined range-velocity variations.
-These attacks target vulnerabilities in the range gate tracking circuits of tracking radars.
+\paragraph{\cred{2.1)} Tracking Gate Stealing} This category includes range and/or velocity gate-stealing strategies, such as \gls{RGPO} and \gls{VGPO}, along with their pull-in counterparts and combined range-velocity variations.
+These attacks target vulnerabilities in the tracking gate circuits of tracking radars.

 \textbf{Range Domain:} Radars track range by adjusting the early and late range gates to balance the energy between them.
 In an \gls{RGPO} attack, the jammer intercepts the radar signal and retransmits it with higher power, creating a cover pulse that manipulates the \gls{AGC} of the victim radar.
-This action pulls the range gates away from the true return arrival time, effectively performing a distance enlargement attack~\cite{ew_101}.
-In linear RGPO attacks, the range induced by the jammer is given by~\cite{blair_benchmark_1998}
+This action pulls the range gate away from the true return arrival time, effectively performing a distance enlargement attack~\cite{ew_101}\cred{, as illustrated in Fig.~\ref{fig:amplitude_vs_delay}.} In linear RGPO attacks, the range induced by the jammer is given by~\cite{blair_benchmark_1998}